 As a Fulbright grantee, Steven joins the ranks of distinguished participants in the Program.
 Fulbright alumni have become heads of state, judges, ambassadors, cabinet ministers, CEOs, university presidents, journalists, artists, professors and teachers.
 They have been awarded 43 Nobel Prizes.
 Since its inception more than 60 years ago, approximately 300,000 Fulbrighters have participated in the Program.

-In situ sampling of black carbon in the Andean Cryosphere
+Project Title: In situ sampling of black carbon in the Chilean Andes

-In common with many cold regions of the earth, the Andean cryosphere is warming at twice the global rate.
-While the main driver of this trend is increased atmospheric greenhouse gases, deposition of airborne black carbon onto snow and ice has the potential to accelerate the melting of high-altitude snow and glacier ice, in a positive feedback.
-In Chile, expected impacts attributed to greenhouse gas forcing alone include a 30% decrease in precipitation in the central region, intensified flooding events, and substantial compromising of strategic hydrologic reserves of snow and ice, by the end of the century.
-The extent to which black carbon will accelerate these processes is poorly documented, however, because remote sensing is inadequate for this purpose, and in situ measurements are scarce.
+Scientific background: In common with many cold regions of the earth, the Andean cryosphere is responding to increased concentrations of greenhouse gases at an alarming pace, warming at twice the global rate.
+Long-term, Chile is predicted to experience reduced precipitation, intensified flooding, and loss of key sources of summertime fresh water.
+While the main driver of these trends is increased atmospheric greenhouse gases, deposition of airborne black carbon onto snow and ice has the potential to accelerate the melting of alpine snow.
+Compared to the northern hemisphere, however, the Andean cryosphere has received much less research attention along these lines, because satellite-based remote sensing is inadequate for this purpose, and in situ measurements are scarce.